lmxtdt/hi-nn/README.md

 - select the best FLM architecture based on performance on validation data

-- evaluate the chosen FLM model (scripts need writing)
+- evaluate the chosen FLM model

 - in pair/, repeat steps 2-5 for the pairs models